We’re going to make the most of our drill press by building a simple drill press table.

 I then took it to the miter saw where I did the same thing for the length.

-I wanted the table to sit about an inch behind the face of the column so I cut out a notch on the table with my jigsaw.
+To make the table sit about an inch behind the face of the column I cut out a notch on the table with my jigsaw.
 This would allow the fence to sit further back on the table which created more space on the top.

 My jigsaw is not great so I made that cut really rough and then finished it up on the spindle sander.